-How to create seasonal content to make your marketing soar
+How to create seasonal content to boost your marketing

-5 ways to heat up your Autumn and Winter marketing campaigns
+5 ways to turn up the heat with your Autumn and Winter marketing campaigns

 Autumn is always action-packed for marketing in the run up to Christmas.
 However, you may be missing out on some key ways to mix up your campaigns and content to maximise uptake and engagement.